Neck Strain Symptoms & Treatment

 The Suboccipital muscles.
 Strain can be caused by problems like poor posture, overuse or stress.
 There is pain on motion which may also be in the shoulder of the same side.
 The headache pain is mild to severe with no throbbing sensation and may change when pressure is applied to the muscles.
 The headaches may last from a few hours to a few days or even weeks.
-Usually responds well to neck exercises, posture correction, stress reduction and treatment of the area where the muscles attach as described above.
-One particular device that I like for treating the upper neck muscles is the headache neck pain release which can be adjusted to work those specific muscles.
-Using the weight of the head and gravity, this device can reduce spasm of neck related headache muscles and, as you acclimate to it, can be used to self massage the area using various neck exercises while lying on it.
+Usually responds well to targeted neck exercises, posture correction, stress reduction, and treatment of the area where the muscles attach.

 Treatment For Neck Strain

 A great method of self massage is to treat specific areas of muscle strain known to cause certain pain patterns when aggravated as part of chronic neck pain.
 Use one or two fingers to apply a steady tolerable pressure for a minute or two.
 Then use similar pressure while performing a circular movement with your fingers for another minute or two.
-For areas that may be hard to reach on your own try the neck release, back massager, cane massager or the neck and back massager, all are great tools to avoid strain while treating neck muscle strain.
-In the above examples, the “X” is the area to treat and the area of most pain, while the red areas are referred pain associated with the main areas of neck strain.
+For areas that may be hard to reach on your own try the some of the great muscle therapy tools to avoid strain while treating neck muscle strain.
+In the above examples, the “X” is the area to treat and the area of most pain, while the red areas are referred pain associated with the main areas of strain.